adriandugan/psa_bingo/README.md

 Host a bingo night in a school without a working internet connection.

+## Assumptions

+* bingo cards are pre-printed (sourced from elsewhere)
+* a projector is available which can be linked to a laptop
+* a local webserver can run on laptop

 ## Requirements / Feature Set

 * no internet connection